mishapadidar/alpha_particle_opt/lab_notebook.md

 ### TODO
 - Run particle tracing on reactor scale device to verify that the coils and device get low particle losses.
 Visualize the trajectories.
 - Derive and implement a second order time splitting routine.
 - Implement cubic interpolation that leverages the time splitting to do lower dimension interpolation.
+Periodic directions can be interpolated with spectral accuracy using trig polynomials.
 - Test cubic interpolation with a rotating cubic example (see cascade interpolation paper).
 - Implement MPI parallelism
 - Test 1: Run a driftless QA example.
 Multiply the drift terms in the guiding center equations by zero.
 Then particles